kinow/kinoshita.eti.br/_posts/2012-09-09-invoking-testopia-xml-rpc-or-json-methods-using-java.md

 <li>Test doubles, so we could increase test coverage without the need of a Testopia instance running</li>
 </ul>

-<p>We haven't released this API to Maven central yet, as we still have to polish the code, add tests and more methods.
-But you can already start playing with this API, the code is at GitHub, <a href="http://www.github.com/kinow/testopia-java-driver" title="Testopia Java Driver">http://www.github.com/kinow/testopia-java-driver</a> [8], and here's a Snippet of code to get you started with the API.</p>
+We haven't released this API to Maven central yet, as we still have to polish the code, add tests and more methods.
+But you can already start playing with this API, the code is at GitHub, <a href="http://www.github.com/kinow/testopia-java-driver" title="Testopia Java Driver">http://www.github.com/kinow/testopia-java-driver</a> [8], and here's a Snippet of code to get you started with the API.

 ```java
 TestopiaAPI api = new URL("http://localhost/bugzilla-4.2.1/xmlrpc.cgi");